AdrianoZaghi/pipeline/README.md

 Is quite hard to estimate the computational resources required for each step of the pipeline, but all of them are quite expensive.
 Mainly the assembly.
 I suggest to execute reach step singularly, at the first usage.

 In the place of *"cores"* should be put the number of threads dedicated to pipeline execution.
 In the *config.yaml* file you can specify how many threads dedicate to the processing of a single sample (8 default), in case you are aligning more then one sample at once.
-In the same file are sett some other parameters for pipeline execution.
+In the same file are set some other parameters for pipeline execution.
 Their meaning is explained in that file, but for more information you should refer to the documentation of those specific tools.
 - Ttimmomatic: [link](http://www.usadellab.org/cms/?page=trimmomatic)
 - Spades: [link](https://cab.spbu.ru/files/release3.15.2/manual.html)
 - Rgi: [link](https://github.com/arpcard/rgi#running-rgi-main-with-genome-or-assembly-dna-sequences)